iainurquhart/Taxonomy-3/README.md

 4. No more 'Use Page Uri' options in the backend; if a node entry has a uri, Taxonomy is going to assume you want to use it.

-5. The UI has been redesigned and the db schema now uses nested set and adjacency model for heirarchy
+5. The UI has been redesigned and the db schema now uses nested set and adjacency model for heirarchy.

 4. :get_sibling_ids, :next_node and :prev_node are a work in progress.
 If you're updating and make use of these tags, best wait till they are done.

 ### Code Examples

 Set your current tree so you don't have to keep adding the tree_id parameter, as before.
-Optionally (and preferably implicitly declare the current node's entry_id)
+Optionally (and preferably) implicitly declare the current node's entry_id:

 	{exp:taxonomy:set_node tree_id="1" entry_id="{entry_id}"}